How to run a node

 By running a Bitcoin node you can actively participate in the crypto revolution helping shape an alternative monetary system.
 Before you start with the process, you need to know the risks and requirements associated with running a Bitcoin node.
 Let's dive into that-

-When running a Bitcoin node, you can store your Bitcoins in the Bitcoin core wallet, however; take safety measures as you would for running any other crypto wallet.
+When running a Bitcoin node, you need what is called a client.
+Since Bitcoin's inception until today, the most common client is called Bitcoin Core.
+It is a software you must install on your device.
+You can also store your Bitcoins in the Bitcoin Core wallet, however; take safety measures as you would for running any other crypto wallet.

 2. Minimum Requirements for a Full Node